List of The Hunger Games characters: Katniss Everdeen

 In the second installment Catching Fire, she is forced to fight in the next year's Hunger Games, an especially brutal edition known as the Quarter Quell which occurs every 25 years.
-While in the games she begins to realize her feelings for Peeta.
-She destroys the force field containing the Games arena and is rescued along with a few surviving tributes by members of an underground rebellion organized by the supposedly destroyed District 13.
+The twist in that year's Quarter Quell was that previous victors of The Hunger Games would be reaped instead of the usual male and female 12–18-year-olds.
+In the games, Katniss allies herself with Peeta Mellark, Finnick Odair, Wiress, Beetee Latier, Johanna Mason, and Mags.
+While in the games, Katniss begins to realize her feelings for Peeta.
+While in the arena, she kills Gloss after he kills her ally Wiress.
+At the end of the book, she destroys the force field containing the Games arena and is rescued along with a few surviving tributes by members of an underground rebellion organised by the supposedly destroyed District 13 and Plutarch Heavensbee.
 In the third installment, she is caught in a love triangle with Gale (her childhood friend) and Peeta.
 She becomes the Mockingjay, an inspirational symbol of a second civil war against the Capitol.
-Despite the intent of her limited role as a propagandist, she is drawn into combat by her obsession to kill Snow.
+Despite her intentionally limited role as a propagandist, she is drawn into combat by her obsession to kill Snow.
 As the war progresses, she comes to realize the rebel leader, President Alma Coin, is no less ruthless and power-driven than Snow.
-Katniss learns that Coin considers her expendable, staged a supposed Capitol atrocity which kills Prim, and after the war, calls for a final Hunger Games using the children of the Capitol war criminals.
+Katniss learns that Coin considers her expendable; Coin staged a supposed Capitol atrocity which kills Prim, and after the war, calls for a final Hunger Games using the children of the Capitol war criminals.
 When finally given the chance to execute Snow, Katniss kills Coin instead.
 She is deemed not mentally responsible and returns to District 12, suffering trauma and suicidal depression.
-Peeta's return draws her out of the depression, and she finally realizes she is in love with him.
-She marries him, but it is fifteen years until she is ready to have children.
-When she does finally have children they are a girl and a boy, named Willow and Rye, respectively.
+Peeta's return draws her out of the depression, and she finally realizes she loves him.
+Fifteen years after they marry, she decides to have children, giving birth to a girl and a boy.